endurodave/AsyncStateMachine/README.md

 The state machine and delegate implementations will not be reexplained here.
 This article focuses on the `AsyncStateMachine` enhancement and integration with the `DelegateMQ` library.

-CMake is used to create the build files.
-CMake is free and open-source software.
-Windows, Linux and other toolchains are supported.
-See the `CMakeLists.txt` file for more information.

 ## References

 * [State Machine Design in C++](https://github.com/endurodave/StateMachine) - A compact C++ finite state machine (FSM) implementation.